LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 * 20.0 (= 11.1%) credits in Statistics

 ### 3.2 Visualizing the new Insights as Treemap
-As Data Scientist we are interested to communicate our computations in a user friendly way.
-Therefore I decided to visualize the results as treemap since it indicates dimensions well.
+As Data Scientist we are interested to **communicate user-friendly**.
+Therefore I decided to visualize the results as treemap since it **indicates dimensions** well.

 First, we introduce two lists. _credits_sec_sizes_ contains the absolute credit points per study section, whereas _credits_sec_labels_ serve as label data and contains the same information plus the name and relative fraction of each section.